jeffnyman/zil-retro/TUTORIAL.md

 # Tutorial

 By this point you should have a working ZILF implementation set up on your machine in whatever way you want.
-As long as you can execute the `zilf.exe` and `zapf.exe` files, you should be fine.
+As long as you can execute the `zilf` and `zapf` executable files, you should be fine.

 1. [Running ZILF Interpreter](#zilf-repl)
 2. [Compiling ZIL Source](#zilf-compile)